7endar/AnonProject/README.md

 [Here](https://youtu.be/AX_jrMIXzdg) is the gameplay video of Anon.

-You can access the Unity project files of the game by clicking [here](https://drive.google.com/file/d/1JvDHCzlOJINA-B1rjevqZx5Njoi7XYjz/view?usp=sharing).
+You can download the Unity project files of the game by clicking [here](https://drive.google.com/file/d/1JvDHCzlOJINA-B1rjevqZx5Njoi7XYjz/view?usp=sharing).

 To play the game, download [this file](https://drive.google.com/file/d/1jweLmhvVnXmHeXgvgmRTjYGDwjDiYJTZ/view?usp=sharing) and run the **AnonProject.exe**.